Photos by Gregory Vaughan

 • Ultra-Fine Wool production:

 All in all, from an ecological and ethical perspective, wool should be avoided.
-Plus it's itchy.
+Plus it's itchy and smelly.